wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 [[3]](img-qc/per_base_sequence_content.png).
 *NOTE:* the results for your sequences may look different.

 Clearly, some sequences have very low quality bases towards the end.
+Why do you think that may be?
 Furthermore, many more sequences start with the nucleotide **A** rather than **T**.
+Is this what you would expect?

 > **_Question:_**
 > * Which FastQC plots shows the relationship between base quality and position